Disconnection

 Noticeable experiences: Feeling ungrounded, restless, or disconnected from what gives life meaning

-Scenario: Fewer birds, native plants, and insects in local areas, reducing opportunities to notice and enjoy the natural world.
+Disconnection: Fewer birds, native plants, and insects in local areas, reducing opportunities to notice and enjoy the natural world.